Considerations for how to build a viable and scaled business

-This article explores a practical approach for redefining and applying product/market fit as a methodology for building a viable, scaled business in 2020.
+This article explores a practical approach for redefining and applying product/market fit as a methodology for building a viable, scaled business.

 The term product/market fit was coined by Marc Andreesen or Andy Rachleff and adopted and popularized by Steve Blank and Eric Ries as a key tenet of the lean startup movement.
-During the first decade of the twenty-first century the start-up and VC community needed a construct for building and assessing the viability of new internet-enabled products.
+During the first decade of the twenty-first century the largely Silicon Valley-based start-up and entrepreneur community needed a construct for building and assessing the viability of new internet-enabled products.

-In many other ways, the product/market definition needs a refresh for application by today’s start-ups and VC.
-Why?
+In any sort of nuanced context this product/market fit definition needs a refresh for application to today’s opportunities and solutions.

 We aren’t in the same climate of rapidly evolving, digitally enabled customer behavior and markets that existed 20 years ago.

-The available industries and verticals for innovative digital solutions, regulation, an enhanced focus on customer privacy, and many other factors have added layers of complexity to the identification and capture of a good market.
-Furthermore the advent of growth capital has fundamentally changed what success looks like for founders and VC and satisfying a market is no longer a clear enough goal.
+The advent of growth capital has fundamentally changed what success looks like for founders, employees, and VC and satisfying a market is no longer a clear enough goal.

 We therefore posit a new definition of product/market fit:

 Revising the definition of product/market fit isn’t about semantics.
-It is about applications.
-If the disease is not understanding what product/market fit is the symptom of not understanding or having a methodology to assess product market fit are companies who:
+It is about application.
+If the disease is not understanding what product/market fit is and really means, the symptom of not understanding or having a methodology to assess product market fit are companies who:

 Most importantly product/market fit matters because

-Aligning value to customers who need or want your solution enough to pay for it is the only way to build a viable, scaled business in 2020.
+Aligning value to customers who need or want your solution enough to pay for it is the only way to build a viable, scaled business.

 Read on to understand how this definition of product/market fit can be applied to enable entrepreneurs to build viable, scaled businesses.